HugoBruins/cancatchers/python/Plot everything/readme.md

 Now drop the code into a folder, and also drop LOGGER96.txt and map.png in that same folder, and run the code, voila, it works! (hopefully)

-To get your own map image, run the code once with your own data file, and in the console it will print a boundary box, these are the maximum / minumum longitudes and latitudes, now go to openstreetmap.org and fill in these values in the box over at the left side.
-Now go to the top right corner and press the 'share' button.
-Here check the box 'modified picture dimensions', and manually drag the corners of the new appearing box over the old one that fits the boundaries, pick a nice scale that gives good image resolution and download the png, change the name of this png to map and drop it into the same folder as the code.
+## how can I get my own map image?

+- run the code once with your own data file
+- In the console it will print a boundary box ( (4.96607, 4.970542, 51.848461, 51.852519) for the example in the github ) These are the maximum / minumum longitudes and latitudes.
+-  Go to openstreetmap.org and fill in these values in the box over at the left side.
+-  Now go to the top right corner and press the 'share' button.
+-  Here check the box 'modified picture dimensions', and manually drag the corners of the new appearing box over the old one that fits the given boundary
+-  Pick a nice scale that gives good image resolution and download the png.
+-  Change the name of this png to map.png and drop it into the same folder as the code.

 ## Graphs: